lopezelpesado/initial-learning/README.md

 change them all at once by changing the variable's value, nice

 8. Added a CSS variable for my stream colour

+#### 18/2/21

+1. It's tutorial day once again!
+And we're onto "Applied Visual Design"!
+Great!
+Hopefully my website will start to look a bit more design now